Charles W. Gilmore: Career

 In 1923 Gilmore and Boss collected a Diplodocus longus in Dinosaur National Monument, Utah.
 Under Gilmore's direction, the specimen was mounted and displayed at the National Museum of Natural History in 1931, where the 70 ft specimen proved the museum's most popular exhibit for the next 20 years.
 The museum promoted Gilmore to Curator of Vertebrate Paleontology in 1924.

 Gilmore led sixteen expeditions to collect vertebrate fossils during his tenure as Curator.
 While much of his work was concentrated in Utah and Wyoming, he led an excavation of Montana's Two Medicine Formation in 1913, returning for further work in 1928 and again in 1935.

 As Curator, Gilmore was often asked to identify fossils brought to the museum by the public.
 In 1938, he examined fossilized teeth discovered by a limestone quarrying operation and identified them as rare Pleistocene fossils of tapir, bear, and an extinct North American lion.

 A prolific writer, Gilmore published 170 scientific papers during his career, including monographic studies on the osteology of Apatosaurus and Camptosaurus and the osteology of carnivorous and armored dinosaurs.
 As well as describing new dinosaurs, Gilmore wrote several monographs, including a 1914 monograph on Stegosaurus, a 1920 monograph on carnivorous dinosaurs, a 1936 review of Apatosaurus, as well as a more focused 1925 study of the Carnegie juvenile Camarasaurus.

 Gilmore retired from the Smithsonian in 1945, and died on September 27 that year.
 He was buried on September 29, 1945, at Arlington National Cemetery.

 A posthumously published paper by Gilmore in 1946 described a new species of Cretaceous tyrannosaur discovered in Montana four years earlier by David Dunkle and a team from the Cleveland Museum of Natural History.
 The specimen described in the paper was named Gorgosaurus lancensis by Gilmore and was originally considered a new species of Gorgosaurus.
 This species would later be renamed in 1988 as a member of a new genus, Nanotyrannus lancensis.
-Debate continues as to the validity of the species, as many paleontologists now consider Nanotyrannus to be an immature Tyrannosaurus rex rather than a separate species.
+Debate continued as to the validity of the species for decades, as many paleontologists considered Nanotyrannus to be an immature Tyrannosaurus rex rather than a separate species.
+However, Nanotyrannus has been demonstrated to have been a valid, and thus distinct genus of Tyrannosauroid in a 2025 study done by Lindsay Zanno and James Napoli.

 The scientific names of Gilmoremys (an extinct soft-shelled turtle named in 2011), Shuangmiaosaurus gilmorei (an herbivorous dinosaur named in 2003), Richardoestesia gilmorei (a bipedal dinosaur named in 1990), and Gilmoreosaurus (a disputed dinosaur genus named in 1979) honor Gilmore's contributions to vertebrate paleontology.